zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/wsl2/setup.md

 This Learning Path assumes you have a  Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit) or a Lenovo Thinkpad X13s laptop running Windows 11.

-All major cloud providers have introduced Arm virtual machine instances.
-For more information about how to get started refer to [Getting Started with Arm-based Cloud Services](/learning-paths/server-and-cloud/providers/).
+All major cloud csp have introduced Arm virtual machine instances.
+For more information about how to get started refer to [Getting Started with Arm-based Cloud Services](/learning-paths/server-and-cloud/csp/).

 Using the same Arm architecture on a local development machine and on the cloud provides interoperability, consistency, and saves time.